Action Hints: Semantic Typicality and Context Uniqueness for Generalizable Skeleton-based Video Anomaly Detection: Method

 Unlike action recognition datasets, surveillance videos contain richer contextual information, featuring longer temporal spans, larger numbers of people, and more diverse behavioral patterns.
 For such a video, $H$ skeleton sequences $\{\mathbf{X}_1, ..., \mathbf{X}_H\}$ are extracted, where each sequence comprises ${L_i}$-frame poses, represented as $\mathbf{X}_i = \{\mathbf{P}_1, ..., \mathbf{P}_{L_i}\}$.
 Here, $\mathbf{P}_t\in \mathbb{R}^{J\times2}$ comprises $J$ keypoints, each defined by a pair of coordinate values.
 Targeted at frame-level anomaly scoring, the sequences are segmented into shorter skeleton snippets, denoted as $\mathbf{A}_i \in \mathbb{R}^{C \times J \times T}$, each of which is then individually scored based on its contextual information.

-\textbf{Spatio-temporal context.} As shown in Fig.~\ref{fig2}, to gain a fine-grained context understanding of the scene, we construct \emph{two types of spatio-temporal context graphs}: a \textbf{cross-person graph} $\mathcal{G}^{c}$ and a \textbf{self-inspection graph} $\mathcal{G}^{s}$.
-The first graph is constructed by retrieving the \emph{feature nearest neighbors} among the surrounding skeleton snippets, while the second one is constructed by retrieving the \emph{feature nearest neighbors} from different time segments of the current person.
+\textbf{Spatio-temporal context.} As shown in Fig.~\ref{fig2}, to gain a fine-grained context understanding of the scene, we construct \textit{two types of spatio-temporal context graphs}: a \textbf{cross-person graph} $\mathcal{G}^{c}$ and a \textbf{self-inspection graph} $\mathcal{G}^{s}$.
+The first graph is constructed by retrieving the \textit{feature nearest neighbors} among the surrounding skeleton snippets, while the second one is constructed by retrieving the \textit{feature nearest neighbors} from different time segments of the current person.
 In this way, we can \textbf{filter out some unrelated activities} and focus solely on behaviors related to the current individual.
 Given a skeleton snippet $\mathbf{A}_i$ with feature $\mathbf{F}^s_i$, the cross-person graph is defined as $\mathcal{G}^{c}_i=\{\mathcal{V}^{c}_i,\mathcal{E}^{c}_i\}$, where $\mathcal{V}^{c}_i=\{\mathbf{A}_i,\mathcal{N}_{c}(\mathbf{A}_i)\}$ denotes the node set and $\mathcal{E}_{c}^i=\left\{(i,j)\,|\,j \in \mathcal{N}_{c} \right\}$ denotes the edge set.
 Besides, during the preprocessing of skeleton snippets, $\mathbf{A}_i$ is associated with a human trajectory index $p_i$ and timestamp $t_i$.
 The neighborhood $\mathcal{N}_{c}$ is formulated as:

-where $d(\cdot)$ represents the Euclidean distance, and $D^k_c$ refers to the k-th smallest value for the cross-person distances.
+where $d(\cdot)$ represents the Euclidean distance, and $D^k_c$ refers to the k-th smallest value for the \textbf{cross-person distances}.
 The second graph, which depicts self-inspection, is defined as $\mathcal{G}^{s}_i=\{\mathcal{V}^{s}_i,\mathcal{E}^{s}_i\}$, where $\mathcal{V}^{s}_i=\{\mathbf{A}_i,\mathcal{N}_{s}(\mathbf{A}_i)\}$ denotes the node set and $\mathcal{E}_{s}^i=\{(i,j)\,|\,j \in \mathcal{N}_{s} )$ denotes the edge set.
 Then, the neighborhood $\mathcal{N}_{s}$ is formulated as:

-where $D^k_s$ refers to the k-th smallest value for the self-inspection distances. $\alpha$ is a threshold that masks out a period of time before and after the current time window, as the individual's state tends to remain stable during adjacent periods.
+where $D^k_s$ refers to the k-th smallest value for the \textbf{self-inspection distances}. $\alpha$ is a threshold that masks out the time before and after the current time window, as the individual's state tends to remain stable during adjacent periods.

 \textbf{Uniqueness scores.} Since abnormal activities are rare, anomalies in real-world surveillance videos often differ from other activities in both spatial and temporal context, which is referred to as uniqueness.
 Based on the pre-trained discriminative skeleton features, uniqueness can be represented as the feature distances between a query node and other nodes in the built graph.
 Specifically, the uniqueness score $\mathbf{S}^u$ for individual $i$ is obtained by taking the larger one of the cross-person and self-inspection distances, formulated as follows: